LunarWatcher/lunarwatcher.github.io/content/posts/2024-08-23-syadmin-hobby.md

 I'm sure it's better if the firewall is running on separate hardware, but when doing a combined setup, it's not particularly easy to have a functioning firewall setup.

-But again, it is useful for other very specific things.
+But for certain very specific networking things, it is useful.
 I have a seedbox setup on the very same server I've been writing about today, and it runs QBitTorrent (seeding Linux ISOs and the [Stack Exchange data dump](https://meta.stackexchange.com/a/224922/332043)) in a docker container, with gluetun to route all that traffic via a VPN.
 Doing this on bare metal would either require routing all the server traffic via a VPN, which isn't desirable in this case, or doing cursed configuration stuff to keep my local apps from  routing via the VPN.
+The former isn't an option, the latter sounds horrible and I don't hate myself that much.

 The separate networking here saved me a lot of time (and may even have made this use-case possible in the first place), but when hosting services accessed locally, and with an on-device firewall, trying to get Docker to respect the inbound firewall is challenging on a good day.[^1]